LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

 In this lab, you will:

-* Confirm and uncomment the Application dependencies
+* Uncomment the Application dependencies
 * Configure the Application to read secrets stored in OCI Vault
 * Configure OCI Instance Principal Authentication

-## Task 1: Confirm the Application dependencies
+## Task 1: Uncomment the Application dependencies

 1. In VS Code, open _oci/pom.xml_.

-2. Confirm and uncomment the following snippet in the _pom.xml_ file to add a dependency for `micronaut-oraclecloud-vault` and related OCI SDK dependencies to enable OCI Vault support.
+2. Uncomment the following snippet in the _pom.xml_ file to add a dependency for `micronaut-oraclecloud-vault` and related OCI SDK dependencies to enable OCI Vault support.

 	The `micronaut-oracle-cloud` subproject provides integration between Micronaut applications and Oracle Cloud, including using Vault as a distributed configuration source.